splynx/docs/files/en/addons_modules/quickbooks/quickbooks.md

 ### Quickbooks tweaks

-In `Config → Integration → Modules list → Splynx QuickBooks Accounting` when to click on the gear icon, we will see the drop down menu with additional settings related to QuickBooks add-on:
+In `Config → Integration → Modules list → QuickBooks Accounting` when to click on the gear icon, we will see the drop down menu with additional settings related to QuickBooks add-on:

 ![Entry point 1](30u.png)